 How do you do that?
 Follow the seven steps described in the following lines!

 1. Set Clear Goals and Evaluation Criteria

 If you want your employees to do their job, you first have to make sure they know what their job is.
-You also need to give them a way to measure their performance and results, to compare themselves with others and figure out where they stand.
+You also need to give them ways to measure their performance and results, to compare themselves with others, and figure out where they stand.

 For example, in sales, employees who receive proper training and clear objectives do better than employees who only receive basic advice and have no measure of their performance.
 Just remember to set realistic and gradual goals and targets, taking into account each team member’s capabilities and potential.
 Otherwise, you risk discouraging them.

 2. Reward Performance Fairly and Equally